iterami/Docs.htm/common/guides/json.md

     // When current is 0, camera is in first person mode.
     "camera-zoom-current": 0,
     "camera-zoom-max": 0,

     // Optional.
+If the character collides, then this is the maximum distance before collision occurs.
+    "collide-range": 2.5,

+    // Optional.
+If the character collides with other entities that have collision.
+    "collides": true,

+    // Optional.
 Amount that is added to entity translation.
     // Currently gets reset after every movement so players can stop.